fuzzymfx/fuzzymfx.github.io/content/zuzu.md

 ## How does it work?

 Zuzu parses the markdown file using *javascript* and renders it as *html documents*.
-It then saves the html files in the `public` folder.
-The public folder, with `index.html` file, is the final output of the generator and this can be deployed and hosted in various platforms.
-This particular blog has been deployed on [Github Pages](https://anubhavp.dev/oldblog/).
+It then saves the html files in the `docs` folder.
+The docs folder, is the final output of the generator and this can be deployed and hosted in various platforms.
+This particular blog has been deployed on Github Pages.
+Here is a blog built using zuzu and react for additional feat.
+[Anubhab's Blog](https://anubhavp.dev/oldblog/)

 ### 1. Create a markdown file